donategifts/donategifts/Contributing.md

     - `nvm use` if you have nvm installed
     - download from the official [node page](https://nodejs.org/en/download)

-- Have docker installed, the local database is running in a mongo docker container so that you don't have to run mongo natively
+- Install Docker Desktop.
+The local database is running in a mongo docker container so that you don't have to run mongo natively

+For Mac users:
+- If you don't have mongodb, run `brew tap mongodb/brew` then `brew install mongodb-database-tools`
+- If you don't have command line tools, run `xcode-select --install`

 ## Install dependencies